1PriceSwipes Agent Training

 WhenWhat to doWhy it helps

 Many agents are not only sitting at a desk working web leads.
 If you are out visiting businesses, canvassing, networking, dropping in, or talking to prospects in person, GHL still matters.
-The lead is not truly worked until the contact, note, task, and pipeline disposition are updated.
+The lead is not truly worked until the note, task, and pipeline disposition are updated.

 Field situationWhat to do in GHLWhy it helps you

-You just visited a prospect.Open or add the contact, write the note, and update the opportunity stage.You do not forget names, objections, pricing questions, or follow-up promises.
+You just visited a prospect.Open or create the contact if needed, then make sure the opportunity is updated with the right stage and note.You do not forget names, objections, pricing questions, or follow-up promises.

-You collected a card, phone number, or business name.Add the contact as soon as you can and note where you met them.You turn field activity into a real follow-up list.
+You collected a card, phone number, or business name.Add the contact as soon as you can, note where you met them, and connect them to the pipeline process.You turn field activity into a real follow-up list.

 The prospect was not interested today.Disposition the lead honestly and decide whether it belongs in an aged re-call list.You keep the active pipeline clean while still saving possible future money.